 Kore Press accepts submissions for full-length books during our

-annual open submission period each January through March.
+annual open submission period each winter.
 The open submissions period

 is not a contest; manuscripts are not reviewed anonymously.
 Please